nunomaduro/termwind/README.md

 ### `<a>`

 The `<a>` element can be used as an hyperlink.
-Tt allows to use the `href` attribute to open the link when clicked.
+It allows to use the `href` attribute to open the link when clicked.

 ```php
 render(<<<'HTML'